jorop/landscaping-docs/docs/get-data.md

 ## Vector Data

 While it is possible to import any Shapefile through Landscaping into Unreal Engine 4, the plugin is designed to work with [geofabrik.de](https://download.geofabrik.de/) annotated Shapefiles.
 It will allow you to generate weightmaps, spline based Actors and any other Actor.
+For weightmaps, it will need the Shapefiles from geofabrik.de.
+__For spline based or other Actors any Shapefile can be used, and are often a better fit, because the shapes from geofabrik usually contain too much data and result in twingled splines.__

 After you downloaded the Shapefiles from geofabrik and unzipped the folder a collection of different aspects of the country can be found splitted into many files.